This post is about the 10 best herbal tea for colds and flu symptoms.

 1. Green Tea

-You can’t talk about herbal teas for colds without green teas, it has antioxidants and anti-inflammatory properties that will help you especially if you are ill.
-Drinking this tea will protect you from infections and can provide you some energy since green tea also contains caffeine.
+Drinking this tea will protect you from infections, overall health, and can provide you with some energy since green tea also contains caffeine.

-Try Green Tea from Vahdam, I drink about 2-4 cups of green tea a day!
 I just started doing this about 4 months ago and have not suffered from any colds yet!

-As a busy mom & working full-time a nurse, for me to drink all the tea I do I carry around my Rose Gold tea thermos from Teabloom everywhere I go!
-It is pretty, sturdy, and keeps my tea warm all day long.
+As a busy mom & working full-time as a nurse, for me to drink all the tea I do I carry around my Rose Goldtea thermos from Teabloom everywhere I go!

 2. Chamomile Tea

 Studies have shown that this herbal tea helps the body to relax and calms the nervous system.
-This herbal tea also contains flavonoids, which can prevent you from catching the flu.

-Studies have also found that chamomile successfully relieves sore throat and hoarseness.
-Chamomile has been used as herbal medicine since ancient times and has without a doubt this tea is beneficial for cold symptoms.
+Chamomile has been used as herbal medicine since ancient times and without a doubt this tea is beneficial for cold symptoms.

 3. Anamú Tea

-This herb is also called guinea hen weed, it has been fascinating to research!
 In my research, I found that not many people talk about Anamu’s many health benefits.
-Anamu tea is actually used to help fight viruses in many other countries.

 According to Globalhealing.com, Anamu roots and leaves may reduce fever, has antioxidant properties, helps fight free radicals, and have shown to have some resistance to bacteria as well as fungus.

-This fascinating plant seems like a powerful one!
-Above I linked a popular brand of 100%v Guinea Hen tea bags ( Anamu tea )and it’s organic!
+Above I linked a popular brand of 100%v Guinea Hen tea bags ( Anamu tea )!

 4.Gaviola/Guanabana Tea